 Take me to the sea is an exhibition of YOUR sea-themed work.
 You can get involved by making artwork if you’d like.
 It started in April 2023 in a bookshop in Southampton, and was on tour at Aldermoor Community Farm in July and August 2023, and we ran a series of events in order to encourage people to enjoy and add to the exhibition.
 This project has a Facebook page.

-We are also taking in knitted pieces to add to our big knitted sea-scape, so if you are handy with wool, then please do knit or crochet us a wave or two.
+We continue to take in knitted pieces to add to our big knitted seascape, so if you are handy with wool, then please do knit or crochet us a wave or two.

 Take Me to the Sea exhibition in Aldermoor Farm’s glass house